MPins/lightning-nodenamer/README.md

 - A json description of the public graph.
 See the ones we use to start developing this project on graphs directory.
 We get it running the following command on a LND node:
     - lncli describegraph

-Output (nodenamer.csv) a CSV of node IDs, implementation names and version numbers:
+Output (nodenamer.log) with the node IDs, implementation names and version numbers:
 - Node ID (string): the hex-encoded pubkey of a node in the graph.
 - Implementation (string): LND, CLN, ECLR, LDK or UNKNOWN.
 - Version (string): the implementation version or UNKNOWN.

 Obs: The investigation done until the moment did not indicate that there is a reliable way to get the version of a lightning node implementation from feature bits, color or default policy

-This project was proposed by Chaincode Hackathon, see the document here.
+This project was proposed by Chaincode Hackathon, see the document [here](https://github.com/MPins/lightning-nodenamer/blob/main/Hackathon-Project-NodeNamer.pdf).

 # Dependencies